Country Specific – Poland

 Our elevation model of Poland is based primarily on the Digital Terrain Model (pl.
 Numeryczny Model Terenu) made available by the Head Office of Geodesy and Cartography (pl.
 GUGiK).
 We strive to keep our model up to date with the latest sources.

 Elevation measurements in Poland generally use either the Kronsztadt 86 (PL-KRON86-NH) or European Vertical Reference Frame (PL-EVRF2007-NH) system.
-Since the elevation model from GUGiK is published in a mixture of PL-KRON86-NH and PL-EVRF2007-NH, SCALGO has applied a correction so that all data is in the same vertical reference system, namely PL-EVRF2007-NH.
+Since the elevation model from GUGiK is published in a mixture of PL-KRON86-NH and PL-EVRF2007-NH, Scalgo has applied a correction so that all data is in the same vertical reference system, namely PL-EVRF2007-NH.

 In order to use an elevation model for hydrological analysis such as watershed and flow accumulation computations, two primary conditions need to be met: